-Conventional wisdom states that young people can afford more equity exposure, and therefore will likely want more stocks in their portfolio because of their potential for returns over time.
-As you approach retirement, equity exposure becomes more of a risk, which is why many people transition at least part of their investments from stocks to bonds as they get older.
+Conventional wisdom states that young people can afford more equity exposure, and therefore will likely want more stocks because of their potential for sizable returns over time.
+As you near retirement, though, equity exposure becomes more of a risk.
+That’s why many people transition at least part of their investments from stocks to bonds as they get older.

 If you own equities, the value of your holdings increases when the shares you own become worth more than what you paid for them.
 But that’s not the only way you can come out on top by owning equities.

 Owners of preferred stock get more access to earnings and assets than owners of “common stock” can claim.
 Preferred shareholders are more likely to get regular dividend payments (usually at a fixed rate) and they get paid before the owners of common shares.
-Not bad, right?
 The catch is that, because dividend rates for preferred shareholders are generally fixed, the owners of preferred stock won’t see their dividends jump as the company becomes more profitable.